Current Job Openings

 which provides centralized recruitment and an online employment application for its 35 member school districts, including the Capital Region ESD 113 Head Start/ECEAP program.
 Applicants can view and apply online for our district job opportunities through the PSPC.

 Grapeview School District #54 is an Equal Opportunity Employer.
-The District complies with all federal rules and regulations and does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability and provides equal access to the Boys Scouts and Girl Scouts of America and other designated youth groups.
-This holds true for all students who are interested in participation in educational programs and/or extra-curricular school activities.
-Inquiries regarding compliance procedures and complaints may be directed to the School District's Title IX Officer/Civil Rights and 504 Coordinator, Jay Hambly, Superintendent, email: email@example.com Ph: (360) 426-4921 or (360) 275-4921, 822 E Mason Benson Rd., Grapeview, WA 98546.
+Grapeview School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
+The following employee(s) has been designated to handle questions and complaints of alleged discrimination: Civil Rights and Title IX Coordinator: Bill Evans, 360-426-4921, firstname.lastname@example.org; and 504 Coordinator: Josie Bean, 360-426-4921, email@example.com.
+822 E Mason Benson Road Grapeview, WA 98546.